sjefvanleeuwen/nl-design-system-blazor/src/Blazor.NLDesignSystem/Components/Navigation/readme.md

 Status: Some features not implemented:

-- Zijnavigatie
 - In site navigatie

 ### Notes
 - The menu for components needs to be redone
 - Completely overhauled in version alpha 4.
 Look at the examples how to do it.